IPL-UV/IPL-UV.github.io/content/people/alumni/jose_rovira.md

   img: jose.webp
 ---

-During my MSc work I contributed to develop nonlinear local-to-global Independent Component Analysis.
+When I was at ISP, during my MSc work, I contributed to the development of nonlinear local-to-global Independent Component Analysis.